-In light of Chile's privatized water rights, limited and preferential environmental legislation, energy hierarchy and industrial demand, political allegiances, and general lack of citizen engagement in governmental decisions, hydro development resistances clearly need more than one strategy to gain and maintain traction.
+In light of Chile's privatized water rights, limited environmental legislation, energy hierarchy and industrial demand, political allegiances, and general lack of citizen engagement in governmental decisions, hydro development resistances clearly need more than one strategy to gain and maintain traction.
+The degree to which national and international publicity and availability of information impacts such traction is contingent on distinctive factors.
 Various opposition tactics that have been used include, street protests/marches, information promotion through social media, artistic and creative demonstrations, legal court appeals and claims, objections to approved EIAs, externally produced EIAs, involvement of non-governmental organizations (NGOs), political appeals to the economic value of river preservation and tourism potential, arguments for the intrinsic value and rights of 'nature,' appeals to project shareholders/financiers both within Chile and internationally, letter writing, and petitions with collected signatures.
-The degree to which both national and international publicity and availability of information impacts a development's fate is debatable.
-However, combinations of these tactics have varying degrees of success, their effectiveness dependent on case specific and trans-regional factors which will become evident throughout the following case studies.
+Combinations of these tactics have varying degrees of success, their effectiveness dependent on case specific and trans-regional factors which will become evident throughout the following case studies.